openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 The `MANAGE_CLOUD_PROVIDER` ACL needs to be granted to the relevant administrators before they can register a new Cloud provider.
 This is done through the Security Manager, accessed via the Administration Console.
-An example is shown in Figure 9.
+An example is shown in Figure 13.

 ![acl](cloudacl.png)

-Figure 9 Security Manager - Cloud providers
+**Figure 13 Security Manager - Cloud providers**

 ### Registering a Cloud provider